carpentries/carpentries.org-archive/_posts/2019/11/2019-11-04-translations-in-japanese.md

 ## Adapting Translation Tools for Japanese

-We have a working fork of the swcarpentry-i18n repositories and demonstrated that the tools support CJK (Chinese-Japanese-Korean) fonts.
+We have [a working fork of the swcarpentry-i18n repository](https://github.com/swcarpentry-ja/i18n) and demonstrated that the tools support CJK
+(Chinese-Japanese-Korean) fonts.
 We also have a working rendered webpage for multilingual lessons which supports English, Spanish, and Japanese.
 Together, this framework should allow lessons in multiple languages to be updated, maintained, and merged as releases.
 We are tracking translations using portable object (PO) files in a git repository which manages each translated lesson as a submodule.
 This is in large part thanks to efforts by David Pérez-Suárez to develop tools for collaboratively translating and updating lessons.
 This means that once PO files are completed with correct translations, we can automatically generate